SylvesterRudkjoebing/dotnetActorsShowcase/README.md

 ## Access to MoviesDB

-If you would like access to `MoviesDB`, please feel free to message me to request Azure passthrough permissions.
+If you would like access to `MoviesDB`, please feel free to message me to request connection strings and Azure passthrough permissions.